Welcome to the Sunday Salon!

 Here it is 5:30 a.m. and I'm back in Toronto visiting.
 The birds outside woke me up and I knew it must be early morning and time for this Sunday Salon!
 Another long trip back home later today!

-Think I'll head back to bed for some more shut-eye.
+Think I'll head back to bed.
 The birds have gone quiet.

 What did you read last week?